 With the start of the new year, the urge to freshen things up often becomes overwhelming.
 If 2023 comes with a plan for a bathroom remodel in your Peoria home, then you are probably a bit overwhelmed with where to start.

 The following questions will help you successfully plan a bathroom remodel project while avoiding as many disasters and stress as possible.
 After all, careful, clear, and precise planning is the best way to prevent bathroom remodeling disasters.

-You can ask anyone who has done a home remodel project and they will all likely say that it ended up costing more than they planned.
+You can ask anyone who has done a home remodel project, and they will all likely say that it ended up costing more than they had planned.
 While contingencies are a part of any home renovation project, thorough planning can help to keep those to a minimum.
-Knowing what your budget is from the very beginning and being clear and defined on exactly what you have to spend, will help to determine every single decision.
+Knowing what your budget is from the very beginning, being transparent, and defining precisely what you have to spend will help to determine every single decision.
 From the size and scope of the project to finishes and fixtures, every decision needs to be made with consideration to your budget.
-Nail this down first and foremost, and then you can avoid disappointment and stress that arises from unplanned costs or unrealistic expectations.
+Nail this down first and foremost, and then you can avoid disappointment and stress that arise from unplanned costs or unrealistic expectations.

 A small-scale reconfiguration of your bathroom may be a project you feel comfortable tackling on your own, but a full-scale remodel will require the help and licensing of a contractor.
 Keep in mind that ensuring quality results often comes down to experience and expertise, so trusting your project with a qualified contractor may yield the best results.
 Another benefit to using a contractor is they know what building permits may or may not be required.

 If you need more planning tips, advice, or an expert opinion, call Kelley Construction.
 We specialize in bathroom remodeling here in Peoria and can help bring your plan to fruition.